datacarpentry/astronomy-python/episodes/03-motion.md

 ~~~
 {: .language-python}

+Notice that we did not specify the reference frame, that is because when
+using `ra` and `dec` in `SkyCoord`, the `ICRS` frame is assumed by default.

+The `SkyCoord` object can keep track not just of location, but also proper motions.
+This means that we can initialize a `SkyCoord` object with location and proper motions,
+then use all of these quantities together to transform into the GD1 frame.

-Now we're going to do something similar, but in addition to `ra` and
+Now we're going to do something similar, but now we will add take advantage of `SkyCoord` object's
+capacity to include and track and space motion information in addition to `ra` and
-`dec`, we'll also include:
+`dec`.
+We will now also include:

 * `pmra` and `pmdec`, which are proper motion in the ICRS frame, and